digital-solver/scynapse-api/README.md

 * Allow users to remove a movie from their list of favorites
 * Allow existing users to deregister

+### User Stories

+Scynapse implements the following user stories:

+1. As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.
+2. As a user, I want to be able to create a profile so I can save data about my favorite movies.

 ## Materials
 During the development of this project, the following materials were used to guide the work and stay organized: